nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Make sure to include this file in the `main` folder located in the `data` folder.
 If these folders do not exist yet please run the application once to create it.

-The directory structure should look like this:
+The directory structure should look something like this (assuming the main jar file is named `eduke8.jar` but this can be changed):

 ```
 yourFolder